Beginnings and Endings

 love and lust penetrating in equal measure.

-You wait now for me to do your will,
+You wait now for me to do your bidding,

 then go about your business.